 So, how do you choose the best embroidery thread for your machine?

-That’s what I want to teach you today in this beginner embroidery tutorial.
-We’ll learn about the different types, weights, and finishes of embroidery thread and how to pick the best embroidery thread for your next product.
-So, let’s get started!
+Let’s discuss the different types, weights, and finishes of embroidery thread and how to pick the best machine embroidery thread for your next embroidery project!

 Embroidery Thread Weight Explained